 Shakespeare & Company

-Arguably the most English of the ‘English’ tearooms in Paris, this institution, founded in 1928, is a fine place to break for a slice of...
+Arguably the most English of the ‘English’ tearooms in Paris, this institution, founded in 1928, is a fine place to break for light...

 Shakespeare & Company information

 American-born George Whitman opened the present incarnation in 1951, attracting a beat-poet clientele, and scores of authors have since passed through its doors.
-In 2006 Whitman was awarded the Officier des Arts et Lettres by the French Minister of Culture, recognising ‘significant contribution to the enrichment of the French cultural inheritance’.
+In 2006 Whitman was awarded the Officier des Arts et Lettres by the French Minister of Culture, recognising his ‘significant contribution to the enrichment of the French cultural inheritance’.
 Whitman died in 2011, aged 98; he is buried in division 73 of Cimetière du Père Lachaise.
 Today his daughter, Sylvia Beach Whitman, maintains Shakespeare & Company’s serendipitous magic.